 In this tutorial, you will learn how to sharpen images in Photoshop.

-When sharpening photos in Photoshop, it is important to understand that the sharpening adjustments that we apply do not add any new detail to the photo.
-In Photoshop, we can only create the illusion of sharpness by increasing the contrast of edge pixels.
+Photoshop, can only create the illusion of sharpness by increasing the contrast of edge pixels.
 Making it seem as if there is more detail in the image.

 The tools that we will look at to sharpen images in Photoshop are the Smart Sharpen Filter, and the Camera RAW filter.

 There are three types of sharpening that you can apply to a photo, Capture Sharpening, Creative Sharpening, and Output Sharpening.
 But in this video, we will mainly focus on capture sharpening.

 The sharpening that you apply to an image to bring back the sharpness lost through the process of capturing the image to a sensor and converting it to a digital format.
 The demosaicing process.

 To offset this loss of detail, when you open a RAW file in CameraRAW or Lightroom you will see that the Sharpening “Amount” is set to 25 by default.

 If you open a JPG, instead you will see that the Amount is set to 0, because your camera or the device adds sharpening during the compression process.

 Applied selectively based on artistic intent.
 It is an effect that tends not to be realistic or subtle.